tweag/python-monorepo-example/content/blog/2018-10-04-capability.md

 ```

 In a production setting we might prefer to stream the input,
-instead of holding he whole text in memory.
+instead of holding the whole text in memory.
 For simplicity's sake we will omit this here.

 With that we have written a program that demands two `HasWriter` capabilities.